vistadataproject/vistadataproject.github.io/index-cloud-vista.md

 <br>

 ### Cloud-First
 In VA's *Cloud-First Strategy* for *VISTA*,  VA is migrating *VISTA* from the many diverse, decentralized, legacy on-premises data centers to a single, modern, centralized, commercial cloud:  the VA Enterprise Cloud.
-This "lift-and-shift" phase does not involve any modifications to the migrated system to take advantage of any cloud-native capabilities of the Cloud.
+This phase does not involve any modifications to the migrated system to take advantage of any cloud-native capabilities of the Cloud ("lift-and-shift").

 <br>